Bashar Masri: Personal life

+Masri's great uncle is Sabih al-Masri, a prominent Jordanian-Palestinian businessman.

 Awards and positions

 Masri is the former Palestinian Chapter Chairman of the Young Presidents' Organization (YPO).
 He was named as a "Global Leader of Tomorrow" by the World Economic Forum.
-Masri serves on the Board of Trustees of An-Najah National University.
-Masri is a member of the Deans’ Council of the John F. Kennedy School of Government at Harvard University.
+Masri is on the board of trustees of An-Najah National University.
+In April 2025, Masri stepped down as a member of the Deans' Council of the John F. Kennedy School of Government at Harvard University amid allegations of Hamas connections.

-Fortune Magazine ranked Masri #38 on its list of "The World's 50 Greatest Leaders".
+In 2018, Fortune Magazine ranked Masri #38 on its list of "The World's 50 Greatest Leaders".